A look at suspension bridge that collapsed in India

 Gujarat’s official tourism website calls it “a nostalgic reminder of Victorian London” and “an artistic and technological marvel of that period.”

-In March, the company that holds the contract for maintaining and managing the bridge, Ajanta Manufacturing Pvt.
-Ltd., closed it for repairs.
-It reopened it on Oct.
+In March, the company that holds the contract for maintaining and managing the bridge, Oreva Group, closed it for repairs.
+It reopened on Oct.
 26. That’s the first day of the Gujarati New Year, which coincides with the Hindu festival season.
 The newly reopened attraction was packed with people.

-Based in Morbi, Ajanta is mainly known for making clocks, mosquito racquets and electric bikes.
+Based in Morbi, Oreva is a group of companies known mainly for making clocks, mosquito zappers and electric bikes.
 Local news reports said the company reopened the bridge to the public without first obtaining a “fitness certificate."

 That claim could not immediately be verified.
 But local officials said there would be an investigation.